Dav5T/JavaScript-Belly_button_challenge/README.md

 ## Interactive Dashboard
 <br>To access the interatice dashboard, click on index.html
-<br>You can acess information on subject IDs belly button biodiversity by clicking on the dropdown menu under **Test Subject ID No:** and watch all the graphs, and demographic change accordingly
+<br>You can acess information on subject IDs belly button biodiversity by clicking on the dropdown menu under **Test Subject ID No:** and watch all the chart, and demographic information change accordingly

 ### References:
 <br>*1.
 Calculating/Adjusting the Needle in Gauge Chart (Plotly JS)*